-How To Secure Your Cloud Data In A Collaborative Setup
+How To Secure Your Cloud Data

 The recent revelations that the US National Security Agency (NSA) has been extensively spying on its citizens and key organizations overseas has sent a number of corporations in a tizzy and have made them question the way they conduct their business.
 A recent survey conducted by Redmond Magazine revealed that close to 40.5% of respondents felt the need to pull back on cloud based initiatives to protect their enterprises from espionage.
 Could this be a fleeting reaction arising out of panic or will we actually be seeing a drop in cloud based initiatives?